Skip to main content

 Designed to: Share team member preferences, build a collaborative resource

-Is your team a big fan of listening to music while you work?
-As a fun and collaborative way to learn more about your teammates, set aside time to add music to a group playlist.
-It’s a great way to build a fun soundtrack for the office while learning more about the music your colleagues like to listen to.
+Does your team love listening to music while working?
+Set aside time to add songs to a group playlist.
+It’s a fun, collaborative way to build an office soundtrack while learning what your colleagues like to listen to.

-Once complete, you can bump your new mix around the office during lunch breaks or team social gatherings, giving everyone the chance to hear their favorite tunes.
+Once it’s complete, play your new mix around the office during lunch breaks or team social gatherings, giving everyone the chance to hear their favorite tunes.

 Duration: 1–2 hours